 Looking how to change block editor WordPress colors (Gutenberg)?
 You might need it when you want to go with a different color scheme from the one registered with your WordPress theme (usually your theme styles dictate colors).

 It’s fairly easy to change default colors by using a color picker for individual blocks in the Color Settings menu, but how do you add your custom colors to the block color palette for a quick color change in multiple blocks?

-This tiny plugin is a massive deal when you want to reduce the back-and-forth work of applying custom colors.
-It allows you to add your own colors to the block color/color theme palette and apply them in a click.
+This tiny WordPress theme color change plugin is a massive deal when you want to reduce the back-and-forth work of applying custom colors.
+It allows you to add your own colors to the block color/color theme palette and apply them with a click.

 In particular, you’ll be able to:

 - Change WordPress block background color